AI Use Cases/Private Equity

 2

 Step 2: The AI model processes incoming network traffic against learned baselines and detects deviations using behavioral anomaly detection, not signature matching.
-It assigns risk scores based on user role, data sensitivity (restricted deal documents vs. general portfolio metrics), and regulatory context (CFIUS-flagged jurisdictions, SEC Regulation D restrictions, AIFMD compliance requirements).
+It assigns risk scores based on user role, data sensitivity (restricted deal documents vs. general portfolio metrics), and regulatory context (CFIUS-flagged jurisdictions, SEC disclosure restrictions, AIFMD compliance requirements).

 3

-Step 3: High-confidence anomalies trigger automated actions: quarantining suspicious sessions, alerting designated IT & Cybersecurity personnel, and logging incidents with full forensic context.
+Step 3: High-confidence anomalies trigger automated actions: quarantining suspicious sessions, alerting designated IT & Cybersecurity personnel, and logging incidents with full incident context.
 Medium-confidence flags enter a human review queue with supporting data; your team decides escalation in seconds, not hours.

 4